Last Updated: 10/22/22 | October 22nd, 2022

 Try to avoid riding alone at night, especially if you’re a solo female traveler.

 Peru is an amazing destination no matter what your interests, with a fascinating culture, welcoming people, and amazing landscapes and historical sights.
-I think everyone should check these out for themselves!

 You do need to be cautious about your personal safety, however.
 The most common issues travelers face there are petty theft and pickpocketing, but by exercising a bit of extra vigilance and common sense, you can protect yourself against much of this.
 If you also make sure you’re not carrying valuables in an obvious way and don’t have large sums of cash in one place, the risks of having significant losses are really low.